Continuous Memory Representation for Anomaly Detection: Additional Experiments

 \subsection{More Ablation Studies}

-\textbf{Grid dimension.} We implemented GRAD with different grid dimensions (equivalent to the dimension of coordinates).
+\textbf{Grid dimension.} We implemented CRAD with different grid dimensions (equivalent to the dimension of coordinates).
 As shown in~\cref{tab:res}, although the higher dimension of local and global representation slightly increases the detection and localization performance respectively, two representations both with 2-dimension are well balanced, resulting in the optimal performance.
-However, the results indicate GRAD is not sensitive to grid dimensions, which can be beneficial in a practical scenario.
+However, the results indicate CRAD is not sensitive to grid dimensions, which can be beneficial in a practical scenario.

-\textbf{Feature refinement.} We conducted an ablation study on the feature refinement of GRAD, which employs both Mean Squared Error (MSE) and cosine similarity.
+\textbf{Feature refinement.} We conducted an ablation study on the feature refinement of CRAD, which employs both Mean Squared Error (MSE) and cosine similarity.
 As shown in~\cref{tab:refi}, MSE and cosine similarity show comparable performance when they are applied individually.
-By combining the two metrics, GRAD achieves the best performance.
+By combining the two metrics, CRAD achieves the best performance.